 There are many federal agencies that conduct criminal investigations with and at the direction of the U.S. Attorney.
 These include the Federal Bureau of Investigation (FBI), Drug Enforcement Administration (DEA), the U.S. Postal Inspection Service (U.S. Postal Inspectors), Homeland Security, and Internal Revenue Service – Criminal Investigation Division.

 A. Grand Jury and Indictments

 Grand juries in federal investigations are considered a weapon of the prosecutor.
 The federal prosecutor may make various presentations of evidence to a federal grand jury before he submits a proposed Indictment.

 Grand juries vote on an Indictment, that is, to make the allegations in a proposed Indictment official.
-The burden of proof to return an Indictment is probable cause to believe that a crime was committed, which is a low burden of proof.
+The standard, or burden of proof, to return an Indictment is probable cause to believe that a crime was committed, which is a low burden of proof.
 Grand juries do not concern themselves as to whether the person is guilty or not guilty.

-The Complaint functions as a “temporary Indictment” because it serves as a legal method to justify the arrest.
-The Complaint holds the person in federal custody until an Indictment is issued by a federal grand jury.
+The Complaint functions as a “temporary Indictment” because it serves as a legal method to justify the arrest and to hold the person in federal custody until an Indictment is returned by a federal grand jury.
 Complaints have to be authorized by a federal judge.